The Hidden Habits Of Genius by Craig Wright

 Alan Greenspan

-• The standard for genius is based on accomplishment, not character
+• The label of genius is based on impact and innovation, not character

 Now Relax